-The Electronic Waste Crisis is a very serious problem, but if you’re here, you probably already know that.
-Here is what you can do to help:
+Our e-waste problems are serious, but if you’re here, you probably already know that.
+Here is what you can do to help!

-- Make sure you know where your e-waste goes.
 Just because they collect your electronic waste doesn’t mean they’ll recycle your e-waste.
 Be especially wary of flyers dropped off at your house asking you to put e-waste on the street.
 Often, these flyers neglect to identify their company name.
 This should be especially alarming.
-Make sure you give your e-waste to R2 or E-steward certified companies.
+Make sure you give your e-waste to R2 or e-Stewards certified companies.
 These certifications designate responsible, environmentally friendly e-waste recyclers.
-For Bay Area residents, find the GreenCitizen recycling drop-off centers closest to you.
+Electronic recycling for San Francisco Bay Area residents can be done at GreenCitizen’s Burlingame EcoCenter.
 For those outside the Bay Area, check earth911.com.

-- Clear out your office.
-Businesses account for a majority of electronic waste generated, so it is in businesses sector that there is the most opportunity for progress.
-Request an e-waste business pick-up here.
+Businesses account for a majority of electronic waste generated.
+So it’s in the business sector where there is the most opportunity for progress.
+Do your part and request an e-waste business pick-up here.

-- Spread the word.
-The electronics waste crisis is a serious problem, but one that flies under the radar.
-In San Francisco, it is illegal to throw your electronic waste in the garbage, since e-waste contaminates soil and drinking water when improperly disposed of in landfills.
-Making people aware of the issue and letting them know what they can do to recycle their e-waste is a major part in solving this problem.
-Just like with battery recycling, a solid network of e-waste recycling will take work, but it is certainly attainable.
+The e-waste crisis is a serious problem, but one that flies under the radar.
+In San Francisco, it’s illegal to throw your electronic waste in the garbage, since it contaminates soil and drinking water when improperly disposed of in landfills.
+Making people aware of the issue and letting them know what they can do to recycle their electronics is a major part in solving this problem.
+Just like with battery recycling, a solid network of e-waste recycling will take work, but it can be done.

-- Repair.
 Extending the life of your electronics is one of the best steps you can take to help the environment.
 Repairing your items prevents waste from entering landfills, and lowers demand for new electronics.
-For an understandable tutorial on how to repair almost any electronic item, check out ifixit.com
+For an understandable tutorial on how to repair almost any electronic item, check out ifixit.com.